gomezcuba/CASTRO-5G/README.md

 # CASTRO-5G

 This Open Source repo presents a collection of 5G sparse multipath channel simulation, estimation and location signal processing tools in Python.
 CASTRO-5G is a repository started as a means to publish the software results of the research project Communications And Spatial Tracking RatiO (CASTRO) funded by Spanish Ministerio de Ciencia e Innovación (MICINN) - Proyectos de Generación de Conocimiento 2021 PID2021-122483OA-I00.
+The project is part of the [AtlanTTic](atlanttic.uvigo.es/) research center at University of Vigo.

 ## How to contribute